Description

 Color your products.
 Elevate your brand.

 Liquid Soap Dyes are super easy-to-use, water-soluble colorants made to bring your personal care products to life with beautiful, even color.
-Despite the name - they’re not just for soap.
-We’re talking about any water-based personal care product - from liquid soap, melt & pour soap bars, shampoos & conditioners, scrubs & bath bombs, lotions, body mist sprays, and even perfume (with the right base)!
+Despite the name - they’re not just for liquid soap.
+We’re talking about any water-based personal care product - from liquid soap, melt & pour soap bars, shampoos & conditioners, scrubs, lotions, body mist sprays, bath bombs (except the color orange- see below) and even perfume (with the right base)!

 And the best part?
 These dyes blend right in - no clumps, no weird streaks, no extra stress.
 Just shake, drop in as many drops as needed to achieve your shade, mix, and go.
 Made with FD&C and D&C certified colorants, vegan + cruelty-free, and completely buildable and blendable.